claire271/gambezi/protocol.md

 | Header       | Header belonging to this packet type |
 | Key          | Key of the parent node               |
 | Name         | Name of this node                    |
+#### Notes
+If the flag is set to get all child nodes, the name is ignored and the parent key becomes the key to retrieve all children for.

 ### Set Node Value